Internal 1-topoi in 2-topoi: Preliminaries

 First, we have the finite \emph{PIE} limits (``products, inserters, and equifiers'').
 These were introduced in \cite{power-robinson-pie-limits}, where an elegant intrinsic characterization of these limits (and those generated by them) is given.
 If a 2-category has finite PIE limits it has all finite bilimits (and also all finite pseudo-limits).
 It is easy to see that a pita category has finite PIE limits, hence having pita limits is a stronger condition.

-The second class is the finite \emph{flexible} limits, which were introduced in \cite{bird-kelly-power-street-flexible}, where again a nice intrinsic definition is given, and where it is shown that a 2-category has flexible limits precisely if it has PIE limits as well as the splitting of idempotent equivalences.
-It does not seem that in the presence of PIE limits, having strict pullbacks of isofibrations implies the splitting of idempotent equivalences or vice versa, hence having pita limits is neither strictly stronger or weaker than having flexible limits.
+The second class is the finite \emph{flexible} limits, which were introduced in \cite{bird-kelly-power-street-flexible}, where again a nice intrinsic definition is given, and where it is shown that a 2-category has flexible limits precisely if it has PIE limits as well as the splitting of idempotent equivalences (or all of all idempotents).
+Moreover, in \cite{bourke-accessible-aspects}, it is shown that having flexible limits is equivalent to having finite products, cotensors, splitting of idempotents, and strict pullbacks of DOFs (or of so-called \emph{normal} isofibrations).
+However, it does not seem that having flexible limits implies that \emph{all} isofibrations have strict pullbacks, nor that having pita limits implies the splitting of idempotents equivalences, hence having pita limits is neither strictly stronger or weaker than having flexible limits.

 We do not know if there is an intrinsic description of pita limits as there is with PIE and flexible limits.

 Finally, we point out an important class of isofibrations: the morphism $X^F \colon X^{J'} \to X^J$ between cotensors induced by a functor $F \colon J \to J'$ is an isofibration whenever $F$ is injective on objects.
 (This is related to the well-known fact that there is a model structure on $\Cat$ in which the cofibrations and fibrations are the injective-on-objects functors and the isofibrations.)